kiwi0fruit/breton/schottische.md

 - Titom – Axelle' scottish 3:27
 - Titom – Scottish Des Egarés 5:00

+- Beirut - The Concubine 3:28 (may be)

 ### Other:
 - Brotto Lopez Sextet – Avenueschottis (Scottish) 3:37